Zero To €100k Revenue In 12 Months

 The Experimental Entrepreneur Series

 2 years ago today, I launched HostButlers.
-Over the next 12 weeks, I’m going take you on the journey of how I bootstrapped my business from zero to €100k in 12 months.
+Over the next 12 posts, I’m going take you on the journey of how I bootstrapped my business from zero to €100k in 12 months.

 We will explore everything from idea creation, launching a business without a finished product, and how to scale quickly.
 I’m going to share a very practical side of the journey that should allow you, if you wish, to follow in my footsteps and start your own business.
 Each story will include hard facts and figures to help you understand the realities of launching a business with zero budget.